-Re-opening of Early Years Settings from 1 June 2020
+Re-opening of Early Years Settings

 From the week commencing 1 June 2020, the government is asking early years providers to begin welcoming back all children, providing the scientific data allows.
 Please read the guidance that has been issued.